Fan (person): Loyalty

 Fan loyalty is the loyalty felt and expressed by a fan towards the object of their fanaticism.
 Allegiances can be strong or weak.
 The loyalties of sports fans have been studied by psychologists and have often been reviewed.

 Fangirls and fanboys in fandoms sometimes, with various meanings, consider their fandom to be their "family", and feel very loyal to it, usually.

 According to a study by psychologists from Cambridge University, the more that people publicly express admiration for a public figure, the more likely it is that the fans' faith in the public figure will remain unaffected following "moral violations" by the adored person.

 "Stan" fans

-A stan is an excessively avid fan and supporter of a celebrity, TV show, group, musical artist, film or film series.
-The object of the stan's affection is often called "bias" (or "fave", although that is an outdated term).
+A stan is an excessively avid fan and supporter of a celebrity, television show, group, musical artist, film or film series.
+The object of the stan's affection is often called "bias" or "fave".
 The term comes from the 2000 song "Stan" by American rapper Eminem, which tells the story of an obsessive and delusional fan.
 The term has frequently been used to describe artist devotees whose fanaticism matches the severity of the obsessive character in the song.
 The word is sometimes described as a portmanteau of "stalker" and "fan", but this has never been confirmed.
 A website known as "Stan Wars" or "stanipedia" sprouted up to host discussions and flame wars between rival fanbases.
-The Korean equivalent for a stan is a sasaeng.
 Stan culture has been criticized for being toxic and parasocial.
+In South Korea, obsessive fans are known as sasaengs.